Parallelizing Tool Execution and LLM Generation for Low-Latency Agent Serving: Related Work

 \textbf{Tool \& runtime acceleration.} Tool execution performance is shaped by serverless/workflow runtimes, so recent work reduces \emph{workflow orchestration overhead} and mitigates \emph{cold starts} via better provisioning/worker reuse~\cite{liu2023unum,joosen2025serverless,liu2024jiagu,prewarm}.
 Additional systems target \emph{cross-service caching/state management} for microservice graphs and serverless settings~\cite{zhang2024mucache,zhang2025causalmesh}, and speed up tool-heavy pipelines with more efficient \emph{data passing/transfer paths}~\cite{marcelino2024truffle,wu2024faastube,marcelino2025databelt}.
 Yet, most of these techniques assume a largely static workflow/microservice graph and cannot directly exploit the online, LLM-generated control flow and context-dependent argument binding in agent loops, which \sys{} is designed to handle.
-Yet, most of these techniques assume a static workflow/microservice graph and cannot directly exploit the online, LLM-generated control flow and context-dependent argument binding in agent loops, which \sys{} is designed to handle.

 \textbf{Speculation.} Speculation has been applied to \emph{serverless functions} to accelerate workflows by executing likely-needed tasks early~\cite{stojkovic2023specfaas}.
 Emerging agentic work explores \emph{speculative actions and speculative tool calls} to overlap tool latency with reasoning/search while preserving correctness constraints~\cite{ye2025speculative,huang2025reducing,nichols2025spectoocalls}.
 Compared to \sys{}, existing speculation mechanisms struggle to (i) infer the concrete, context-dependent arguments that are only produced online by the agent, making accurate tool-call speculation difficult, and (ii) manage the correctness and side-effect risks of executing wrong calls, which requires explicit, risk-aware control.